 2. Your rankings can decrease and organic traffic can drop without you necessarily doing anything wrong.
 Over the years we’ve seen plenty of great quality get outranked content due to uncontrollable things, such as domain strength of competitors or an increase in competition targeting the same terms.

 2. How often are you posting on your blog?

 “How often should I be posting?” is one of the most common questions we get when working with our SHE Media partners.
 A lack of consistent publishing on content sites sends a big flag to Google that your blog may not be maintained the way that it should.
 It is, of course, quality over quantity, but also, the more high-quality content you have published, the more authoritative Google will consider you.
 Not all niches require the same rate of content published, but for the typical blogger, your goal should be to publish at least 3-4 high-quality blog posts a week.
 Bloggers in the news biz would aim for higher.

 3. Is there thin, low-quality content on your blog?

-Partner I talk to about thin content are usually thinking of the content they’re creating now.
-They seem to forget about the first five year’s worth of posts about what they had for dinner or what they’d done that day.
-But that content counts too.
-Every single page of your site should be able to stand on its own as useful and usable to the reader.
-When it comes to cleaning up thin content, you should start with a content inventory.
-Use Google Analytics to tell you the posts that no longer get traffic.
-Once you’ve found those posts, do one of two things with them.
-If it’s a topic you would still write about today, it’s still relevant to your brand, then make it better.
-Flesh it out, get new images, rewrite paragraphs, make it not thin.
+When we talk to our publishing partners about this concern, their responses are typically about the content they create now, but Google is looking at all content on your site.
+If you can think back to all the content you’ve created over the years, and feel you may have thin content, we recommend weeding through it and either removing the low quality stuff or updating it.
+Use Google Analytics to find posts that no longer get traffic.
+Once you’ve done that, you can decide which path to take next.
+If it’s a topic you would still write about today, and it’s still relevant to your brand, then make it better.
+Flesh it out, get new images, rewrite paragraphs: make it not thin.
 If you find content on your site with angles that you’d never in a million years write about today, dump them!